kislevlevy/google-public-dns-switcher/README.md

 ## Usage

-1. Download the script from [this link](https://lnkd.in/eJCiZa7w).
-2. Run the `app.bat` file.
+1. Run the `app.bat` file.
-3. Answer the prompts:
+2. Answer the prompts:
    - "Which adapter would you like to change?
 Write its full name."</br>
 You'll be given a list of adapters such as Ethernet, Wi-Fi, etc. Type the exact name of the adapter you want to change.
    - "Would you like to activate or deactivate?"</br>